rmaicle/dlang-guide/preliminaries/conventions.md

    The source code comments are meant to be a summary or a quick note to the reader of what is happening on a line of code.
 2. Use of ellipses (`...`) in program source code means that _'other code goes here'_.

-##### Console and Output Display
+##### Console and Output Block

-Console and program outputs are also displayed in a block but texts are displayed in monochrome or without syntax highlighting with an exception to comments or remarks.
+Console and program outputs are also displayed in a block but texts are displayed without syntax highlighting or color coding with an exception to comments or remarks.
-Comments or remarks are not part of the actual console texts or program outputs but manually embedded so as to provide information on the actual console text or program output.
+Comments or remarks are not part of the actual console texts or program outputs but manually embedded to provide additional information.
-Comments are colored for easy identification and begins with the hash (`#`) character followed by some comment text.
+Comments are colored for easy identification and begins with the hash (`#`) character followed by some text.
 Line numbers may or may not be present.
-If it is present its purpose is the same as source code displays.
+If it is present, its purpose is to be able to refer to lines of text.

 Here is an example of a console or output display.